Tree-Ring Society

 1. Membership.

 a.
-Membership in the Society shall consist of three classes: Student, Individual, Developing Country, Retiree and Institutional.
+Membership in the Society shall consist of five classes: Individual, Individual Reduced Rate, Individual Lifetime, Student, Retiree, and Institutional.
 Any person in accordance with the objectives of the Society may be admitted to membership.

 b.
-All applications shall be approved unless there be objections from two or more members of the Society.
-In this instance a three-quarters vote of the Executive Council shall be required to reject the application.
+All applications shall be approved unless there are objections from two or more members of the Society.
+In this instance a three-quarters majority vote of the Executive Council shall be required to reject the application.

-c.
-Each member of the Society shall receive all of the Society's regular publications for the year covered by her/his dues and shall have one vote in the transaction of the business of the Society.
+e.
+Each member of the Society shall receive all of the Society's regular publications for the year covered by their dues and shall have one vote in the transaction of the business of the Society.
 Members shall be eligible for any elective or appointive office in the Society.

-d.
-Any individual or institution may subscribe to the Society's publication without privilege of membership at a rate to be set by the Executive Council.
-Likewise, anyone may buy any of the Society's publications individually at a rate set by the Executive Council.
+f.
+Any individual or institution may subscribe (on an annual basis only) to the Society's publication without the privilege of membership at a rate to be set by the Executive Council.

 2. Meetings.

 b.
-At the ICD meeting, the Society will confer three achievement awards, recognizing exceptional individuals in dendrochronology.
+At international meetings, the Society retains the right to confer Society Awards (listed below with award type) recognizing exceptional individuals in dendrochronology.
 Nominations for these awards will be sought broadly and internationally.
-They include:
+Awards include, but are not limited to:

 i.
-The Harold C. Fritts Award for Lifetime Achievement in Dendrochronology.
+The Harold C. Fritts Award for Lifetime Achievement in Dendrochronology (signified with a plaque).

 ii.
-The Richard L. Holmes Award for Outstanding Service to Dendrochonology.
+The Richard L. Holmes Award for Outstanding Service to Dendrochronology (signified with a plaque).

 iii.
-The Jose A. Boninsegna Frontiers in Dendrochronology Award.
+The Jose A. Boninsegna Frontiers in Dendrochronology Award (signified with a plaque).

 a.
-All matter of business of the Society may be decided by means of a referendum vote by email ballot at any time upon the initiation of the Executive Council or a petition signed by any twenty-five members to the Executive Council.
+All matters of business of the Society may be decided by means of a referendum vote by email ballot at any time upon the initiation of the Executive Council or a petition signed by any twenty-five Society members to the Executive Council.
 Voting shall be secret and conducted via the Internet.
-In order that they may be counted as votes, ballots must be placed by members and received anonymously by the Secretary via a secure server no more than thirty days after the date they were emailed to members by the Secretary.
-A majority of votes received during the thirty day period shall constitute the deciding vote, except that By-Laws shall be amended as set forth in ARTICLE XI.
+In order that they may be counted as votes, ballots must be submitted by members and received anonymously by the Secretary via a secure server no more than thirty days after the date the ballots were emailed to members by the Secretary.
+A majority of votes received during the thirty-day period shall constitute the deciding vote, except that By-Laws shall be amended as set forth in ARTICLE XI.

 ARTICLE V: EXECUTIVE COUNCIL

-1. The Executive Council shall be the administrative body of the Society, and shall be made up of the officers and three additional elected members.
-It shall set dues, authorize all meetings, plan the undertakings of the organization, appoint standing committees as necessary, authorize all expenditures subject to limitations set forth in these By-Laws, and through the President make an annual report to the Society.
+1. The Executive Council shall be the administrative body of the Society, and shall be made up of the officers and additional Members-At-Large.
+It shall set dues, authorize all meetings, plan the undertakings of the organization, appoint standing committees as necessary, and authorize all expenditures subject to limitations set forth in these By-Laws.

 2. The Executive Council shall meet at such times and places as the President may designate.
-Due to the great distances separating the officers and representatives, the Executive Council may conduct most of its business via deliberations on the Internet or telephone.
+Due to the great distances separating the officers and representatives, the Executive Council will conduct most of its business via deliberations on the Internet or telephone.
 Hence, all members of the Executive Council must have Internet access.
-Two thirds of the members of the Executive Council shall constitute a quorum for business.
+Two thirds of the officers of the Executive Council elected members shall constitute a quorum for business.

 3. In the event of a vacancy in any elective office, the Executive Council shall have the power to make interim appointment to the office for the remainder of the unexpired term.